-The main regions here include Lancaster, Northumberland, Snyder, and Union County as well as the Susquehanna River Valley.
+The main regions in Central PA include Lancaster, Northumberland, Snyder, and Union County as well as the Susquehanna River Valley.
 Here, you’ll find familiar small cities like Harrisburg, Lititz, and York.
 With abundant country roads, state parks, and nature trails, there are endless opportunities for hiking, biking, golfing, cross-country skiing, fishing, and wildlife observation.

-With rolling hills, Amish farmlands, covered bridges, and the Susquehanna River, Lancaster County is all about wide-open spaces and natural landscapes.
-If you dream of long, leisurely days paddling down a river or biking down wooded paths, this part of the state could be your ideal retirement destination.
+An area of rolling hills, Amish farmlands, covered bridges, and the Susquehanna River, Lancaster County is all about wide-open spaces and natural landscapes.
+For homebuyers who dream of long, leisurely days paddling down a river or biking down wooded paths, this part of the state could be your ideal retirement destination.
 Central PA is also rich in industrial and revolutionary heritage, with beautiful Gettysburg National Military Park and Fort Hunter Mansion and Park.

 55places currently lists 41 active adult communities in Central Pennsylvania.
 Here are two worth taking a look at:

-The attached garden homes range from 1,268 to 2,191 square feet with two to three bedrooms, two to three bathrooms, and attached two-car garages.
+Homes range from 1,268 to 3,078 square feet with two to three bedrooms, two to three bathrooms, and attached two-car garages.
 Options include screened-in porches, patios, gourmet kitchens, and cathedral ceilings.

 This active adult neighborhood is just outside of York, and it will have 174 new and resale attached homes when completed.
-The models range from 1,310 to 3,000 square feet with two or three bedrooms, two to three-and-a-half bathrooms, front porches, luxury kitchen appliances, and attached two-car garages.
-Upgrades include fireplaces, hardwood floors, sunrooms, and whirlpool tubs.
+Models range from 1,310 to 3,000 square feet with two or three bedrooms, two to three-and-a-half bathrooms, front porches, modern kitchen appliances, and attached two-car garages.
+Upgrades include fireplaces, hardwood floors, sunrooms, and whirlpool bathtubs.
 The private clubhouse provides an exercise room, a catering kitchen, a party room, and a library.

 If You Want Cultural Attractions...
 Retire in the Philadelphia Area

-Philadelphia is the largest city in PA (with a population well over 1.5 million), and it's a treasure trove of historical landmarks, art galleries, major museums, restaurants, shopping options, and concert venues.
+With a population well over 1.5 million, Philadelphia is the largest city in PA, and it's a treasure trove of historical landmarks, art galleries, major museums, restaurants, shopping options, and concert venues.
 Some of the best-known attractions include the National Constitution Center, Zahav, Reading Terminal Market, and the Kimmel Center.
-The city and surrounding suburbs also host annual major events like the Manayunk Arts Festival and the annual Philadelphia Flower Show.
+The city and surrounding suburbs also host annual major events like the Manayunk Arts Festival and the Philadelphia Flower Show.

-There are two 55+ communities in Philly, and over 100 more in the outlying suburbs.
-Here are a few to consider:
+There are two 55+ communities in Philly and over 100 more in the outlying suburbs.
+Here are some to consider:

 Completed in 2007 with 90 condo and attached homes, this established 55+ community is about 30 minutes from Center City Philadelphia.
 The condos range from 800 to 1,400 square feet with one or two bedrooms, one-and-a-half or two bathrooms, and upgrades like dens, balconies, and modern kitchens.

 The attached homes range from 1,331 to 3,243 square feet with one to three bedrooms, one-and-a-half to three bathrooms, and either driveway parking or one-car garages.
-Options include front porches and lofts, and community amenities include an outdoor pool, a movie theater, and a clubhouse with a fitness center.
+Options include front porches and lofts.
+Community amenities include an outdoor pool, a movie theater, and a clubhouse with a fitness center.

-Offering 191 new and resale attached and single-family homes, this prestigious active adult neighborhood is located in the desirable Bucks County.
+Offering 191 new and resale attached and single-family homes, this exclusive active adult neighborhood is located in desirable Bucks County.
 Homes range from 1,626 to 2,716 square feet with two to five bedrooms, two to three bathrooms, and attached two-car garages.
-Some of these luxury homes have dens, patios, and lofts.
-The exclusive clubhouse has a state-of-the-art fitness center, indoor and outdoor pools, and sports courts.
+Some of these luxury homes also have dens, patios, and lofts.
+Plus, the clubhouse has a state-of-the-art fitness center, indoor and outdoor pools, and sports courts.

 If You Want a City With a Small-Town Feel...
 Retire in the Pittsburgh Area